The Seljuk Han of Anatolia

 Roasted Chicken (Söğülme Tavuk)

 Middle Eastern cooking often uses cinnamon when cooking meats.
-Chickens would have been cooked at the bottom of the tandir oven.
+Chickens would have been cooked at the bottom of the tandir oven or roasted, rotisserie style, over a campfire.
 Duck, game and turkey could also be cooked this way.
 The Seljuk Sultans were very fond of hunting game birds such as partridge and quail, and built special hunting pleasure pavilions in the countryside for this purpose.
 Game birds are also frequently depicted on the tiles of Kubadabad, the palace of Sultan Alaeddin Keykubad on Lake Beyşehir.

 1 whole chicken